Anabanana0365/Pipi_language/README.md

 i think to add `localStorage` to save customization. if you want to do it, do it then. 😃

-# how to help me with the `localStorage`
+## how to help me with the `localStorage`

 - fork this repo
 - add `localStorage`
 - start a pull request
 - i'll check it
 - if it work ill add it and credit you :)

+## other things you can do

+- test it
+- check for bugs
+- fork it, then fix bugs then start a pull request
+- share this repo with friends and family